 Public displays of anger or excessive loudness are generally frowned upon.

 Mauritian society is generally conservative.
-While welcoming to tourists, public displays of affection, especially for the same-sex couples, are not common and may attract unwanted attention.
-Be careful, specifically outside of major tourist zones and in more rural areas.
+While welcoming to tourists, public displays of affection, especially for same-sex couples, are not common and may attract unwanted attention.
+Exercise discretion, specifically outside of major tourist zones and in more rural areas.
 Respect for elders is a significant cultural norm.